Honors Discussion Event

 Register online and indicate which level of support you'll be purchasing, and how many tickets (if applicable).

-Executive Chef Wahadi A. Allen will be preparing a completely Nebraska menu for our event.
+Executive Chef Wahadi A. Allen will be preparing an exclusive menu for our event.